AzirM6513/blog-app-heroku/README.md

 For seperate repo of front end for testing or forks go to [frontend repo](https://github.com/AzirM6513/Blog-app)

 ## Usage <a name = "usage"></a>
-Login to application using default values given on startup Login is persisntant as token info is saved locally Click create tab to create a new post
+Login to application using default values given on startup.
+Login is persisntant as token info is saved locally.
+Click create tab to create a new post.
-Click the respective like or dislike buttons to add likes or dislikes Click Blog title to get more info
+Click the respective like or dislike buttons to add likes or dislikes.
+Click Blog title to get more info.